ICRA Limited

 ICRA Limited (ICRA) is an Indian independent and professional investment information and credit rating agency.
 The company was established in 1991, and was originally named Investment Information and Credit Rating Agency of India Limited (IICRA India).

 It was a joint-venture between Moody's and various Indian commercial banks and financial services companies.
 The company changed its name to ICRA Limited, and went public on 13 April 2007, with a listing on the Bombay Stock Exchange and the National Stock Exchange.
-As of end December 2020, Moody's Corporation owns a 51.86% majority stake.
+As of end December 2024, Moody's Corporation owns a 51.86% majority stake.

-ICRA Credit Rating

-ICRA's credit ratings are symbolic representations of its current opinion on the relative credit risks associated with the rated debt obligations/issues.
-These ratings are assigned on an Indian (that is, national or local) credit rating scale for Indian Rupee denominated debt obligations.
-ICRA ratings may be understood as relative rankings of credit risk within India.
-ICRA ratings are not designed to enable any rating comparison among instruments across countries; rather, these address the relative credit risks within India.

-ICRA's ratings (other than Structured Finance Ratings) in the investment grade convey the relative likelihood of default, i.e., the possibility of the debt obligation not being met as promised.
-All other ratings, including Structured Finance Ratings, reflect both the probability of default and the severity of loss on default, i.e., the expected loss against the rated debt obligation.

-Credit ratings aside, ICRA also assigns Corporate Governance Ratings, besides Performance Ratings, Gradings and Rankings to mutual funds, construction companies and hospitals.

 Group Companies

 As of August 2020, ICRA Ltd. operates the following subsidiaries: